| |

 Steps to Make Peggy’s Chili

-3. Use a slotted spoon to transfer the beef to a slow cooker.
+3. Use a slotted spoon to transfer the cooked beef to the slow cooker, leaving most of the fat behind in the skillet so the finished chili won’t be greasy.

 Recipe Variations